Skip to main content

 Record-keeping

 Sponsors must keep a record of all absences for each sponsored worker, including the dates, whether paid or unpaid, and the reason.
-Absence records are reviewable during a Home Office compliance visit and must be produced on request.
+Borderless stores the Change of Circumstance submissions you raise (visible under Cases → Changes of Circumstance) and any supporting documents you upload to the worker's profile, but you should also keep your own internal absence log (for example in your HRIS or payroll) so you can produce a full record on Home Office request.
+Absence records are reviewable during a Home Office compliance check and must be produced on request.

 Did this answer your question?